esa-tu-darmstadt/graphene/README.md

 # Graphene Linear Algebra Framework

 Graphene is an open-source linear algebra framework designed for high-performance sparse linear algebra computations on GraphCore IPUs.

-Existing machine learning frameworks for the IPU, such as JAX or PyTorch, automatically distribute tensors and computations across available processors.
-Such automatic parallelization is effective for algorithms whose results remain consistent regardless of how computations are divided across multiple processors.
-However, in iterative matrix solvers, parallelizing the computations usually leads to differences in the numerical results of individual iterations, even though (hopefully) converging to the same solution.
-Graphene addresses this by giving users explicit control over how computations and tensors are distributed across the IPU tiles if needed.

-However, Graphene automatically partitions matrices row-wise across IPU tiles.
-Using this partitioning, the framework automatically determines the correct tensor distributions — known as `DistributedShape` and `TileMapping` — for matrix-related tensors.
-As a result, developers writing iterative solvers generally do not need to manage how matrices and vectors are distributed across IPU tiles manually.
+The Intelligence Processing Unit (IPU) is a novel massively parallel architecture developed by GraphCore consisting of thousands of independent cores (also known as *tiles*) connected through an all-to-all communication fabric.

+Unlike machine learning frameworks for IPUs (JAX, PyTorch), which automatically distribute tensors to all tiles, Graphene provides programmers with explicit control over how tensors and computation is distributed across tiles — crucial for parallelizing some algorithms commonly found in HPC, like iterative sparse matrix solvers.

+Our framework is built on top of GraphCore's Poplar framework and provides two Domain-Specific Languages (DSLs). **CodeDSL** is tile-centric, focusing on computational kernels that run directly on individual IPU tiles.
+It offers precise control over memory and computations local to each tile, aligning with the IPU’s tile-centric architecture. **TensorDSL** operates on tensors mapped across one or more tiles, providing a global perspective on entire tensors, regardless of their distribution across various tiles or IPUs.
+Graphene also supports extended precision types, allowing for higher precision computations on the IPU.

+The framework implements a suite of sparse linear solvers and preconditioners, including the following methods: Preconditioned Bi-Conjugate Gradient Stabilized, Mixed-Precision Iterative Refinement, Incomplete Lower-Upper Decomposition, Gauss-Seidel.

 For further details and technical insights, please refer to our associated scientific publication: T. Noack, L. Krüger, A. Koch (2025) *Accelerating Sparse Linear Solvers on Intelligence Processing Units*.
 In: 39th IEEE International Parallel and Distributed Processing Symposium (IPDPS 2025)

 ## Usage and Example